ellevpark/HW2/README.md

 # HW2
-Learning how to use bootstrap and make responsive pages
+Created Rows and Containers using Bootstrap to revamp my profile page to be responsive